 Source: Bloomberg Finance L.P.
 Analysis by T. Rowe Price.

 Q: What skills do you think are necessary to navigate the current market environment?

 A: First, flexibility—the ability to extract value from different markets at different times.
 So far this year, duration dominated performance in the first quarter, credit dominated during the second quarter, and currency markets have dominated more recently.
 Having the flexibility to reallocate risk within the global fixed income universe has been crucial, and I expect this to remain the case.

 Second, we need to be prepared to make strategic changes quickly when faced with new information.
 For example, on the duration front, a vaccination or change in stance by a major central bank such as the Fed could potentially be game changing, with significant implications for government bond yields.
 Being able to act quickly to changes in market conditions will therefore be important.

-Third, I believe successful security selection is going to become a dominant factor as alpha3 is likely to drive the next phase of the market gains.
-It’s not just about picking the winners; striving to avoid the losers is just as important, particularly in an environment where defaults are expected to pick up meaningfully over the next few months.
+Third, I believe successful security selection is going to become a dominant factor as credit alpha is likely to drive the next phase of the market gains.
+It’s not just about picking the winners; avoiding the losers is just as important, particularly in an environment where defaults are expected to pick up meaningfully over the next few months.
 To do this, we focus on bottom‑up research.
 We have continued to add talent to our already vast platform of dedicated analysts that spans the globe, covering every major sector within fixed income.

 Turn in the U.S. Dollar Cycle?